 - Low confidence, poor self-worth

-When too much heaviness is occurring in the body and/or mind, it is imperative that we balance this out by increasing the light quality in our lives.
-One very effective way to promote the light quality is to increase the intake of lighter food types while avoiding heavy foods.
+When too much heaviness is occurring in your body or mind, it is essential to balance this out by increasing the light quality in your life.
+One very effective way to promote lightness (termed laghu in Ayurveda) is to increase the intake of lighter foods while avoiding heavy ones.
 Since winter is the season of Kapha and depression is a Kapha predominant emotion, following a Kapha-reducing diet may be helpful.
 Some simple ways to implement this are:

-- Take in more light foods such as broth based soups, kitchari, dals, steamed veggies, quinoa and millet
+- Take in more light foods such as broth-based soups, kitchari, dals, steamed veggies, quinoa, buckwheat, and millet.

-- Use stimulating spices such as ginger, turmeric, black pepper, cinnamon and trikatu
+- Use stimulating spices such as Kapha Churna, ginger, turmeric, black pepper, cinnamon, and Trikatu.

-Kapha types and individuals with a Kapha disorder (such as depression) have a tendency to crave sleep when out of balance.
-This can lead to one sleeping 10+ hours each night or staying up late and sleeping late into the morning, neither of which are recommended when trying to treat depression.
+Kapha types and individuals with a Kapha disorder (such as depression) tend to crave sleep when out of balance.
+This can lead to sleeping 10+ hours each night or staying up late and sleeping late into the morning—neither of which is recommended when trying to treat depression.

-Instead one should create a healthy sleep schedule each night by going to bed at an ideal time, awakening early and sleeping between 6-8 hours each night.
-Here is an essential sleep routine to adopt when treating depression or any other Kapha imbalance.
+Instead, create a healthy sleep schedule by going to bed at an ideal time, awakening early, and sleeping between 6-8 hours each night.
+Here is an optimal sleep routine to follow when treating depression or any other Kapha imbalance.

-- Awake time: 5-6am awake and out of bed
+- Awake time: Awake and out of bed by 5-6 am

 - Total sleep: 6-8 hours

-This may take some training if your sleep schedule is extremely different, however this will be a crucial part of the treatment and should be administered, even if you simply shift the hours and amount of sleep by 30-60 minutes each week.
-Please remember it is not only sleeping the 6-8 hours each night but when we are sleeping that will help us regain balance and remove the depression.
+This may take some training if your sleep schedule is extremely different, however, this will be a crucial part of the treatment and should be administered, even if you simply shift the hours and amount of sleep by 30-60 minutes each week.
+Please remember it is not only how long you are sleeping but when you are sleeping that will help you regain balance and lift depression.

 3. Avoid daytime sleeping.

-If you are accustomed to taking a nap throughout the day, try to replace this unwanted habit with a stimulating activity.
+If you are accustomed to taking a daytime nap, try to replace this unwanted habit with a stimulating activity.
 Here are some examples to try.

-- Take in 10 deep, belly breaths in the fresh air
+- Get outside and take in 10 deep, belly breaths in the fresh air.

-- Splash cold water on the face with the eyes open
+- Splash cold water on your face with your eyes open.

-These activities involve increasing the blood flow in the body and oxygen to the brain, and will be much more beneficial for treating the depression rather than increasing it further.
+These activities involve increasing the blood flow in the body and oxygen to the brain and will be much more beneficial for treating depression rather than increasing it further.

 4. Begin each morning with 10 sun salutations.

-With a new wake-up time of 5-6am, one is likely to feel a bit sluggish upon awakening until the new schedule becomes a bit more natural.
-By performing 10 sun salutations each morning one will get the blood pumping throughout the body and get the energy flowing!
-The sun salutation is a great full body movement activity for Kapha dosha and will promote a sense of lightness, warmth and motion.
-It will help remove dullness in the mind and remove any stagnation that has accumulated throughout the night.
-All of these factors will help you begin the day with a solid foundation and counterbalance the heavy, dull and sedentary nature that depression brings.
+With a new wake-up time of 5-6 am, you are likely to feel a bit sluggish upon awakening until this new schedule becomes a bit more natural.
+By performing 10 sun salutations each morning you will get your blood pumping and energy flowing!
+The sun salutation is a great full-body movement activity for Kapha dosha and promotes a sense of lightness, warmth, and motion.
+It will help remove dullness in the mind and remove stagnation that has accumulated throughout the night.
+All of these factors will help you begin your day with a solid foundation and counterbalance the heavy, dull, and sedentary nature that depression brings.

-Nasya is the application of a medicated nasal oil and is a very effective ways to treat mental and emotional imbalances.
-When treating depression or any other Kapha imbalance in the mind, one should use a more stimulating nasal oil that contains the herbs Vacha and Brahmi.
+Nasya is the application of nasal oil and is a very effective way to treat mental and emotional imbalances.
+When treating depression or any other Kapha imbalance in the mind, you should use a more stimulating nasal oil that contains the herbs Vacha and Brahmi such as our Prana Nasya.
 These herbs are specific for treating mental imbalances and are beneficial for removing the heavy, dull qualities that penetrate the mind when dealing with depression.

 Directions: Each morning at least 30 minutes before food intake, apply 3-5 drops of the recommended nasal oil in each nostril while the head is comfortably tilted back.
 Take a deep inhale in through each nostril after the application and lay back with the head tilted for at least one minute to allow the oil to absorb throughout the sinus cavity.
-For the best results make sure to be consistent.
+For the best results be consistent!

-6. Keep a positive attitude as much as possible (positive energy attracts positive energy!).
+6. Keep a positive attitude—positive energy attracts positive energy!

 This may be easier said than done, but it is extremely important to keep a positive outlook despite the contradicting feelings of depression.
 Negative energy breeds negative energy and will only take you deeper into a depressed state.
-Instead use awareness to really take a look at the mind and your thoughts in order to become more conscious of these negative patterns that we create.
-Once you become aware of these patterns you can then begin to break these habits.
+Instead, use awareness to really take a look at your thoughts and become more conscious of these negative patterns you are creating.
+Once you become aware of these patterns you can begin to break free of these habits.
 It may be contrived at first, but just as with any new activity, it will become easier and more natural with consistent practice.

-7. Get 30 minutes of intentional movement (aka exercise) in each and every day.
+7. Get 30 minutes of intentional movement (aka exercise) each day.

-The dark, cold days of the winter season and the depression that comes along with it often lead to a sedentary lifestyle.
-Lack of movement throughout these days will inevitably lead to increased systemic Kapha, weight gain, fatigue, stagnation, dullness, sluggishness, low self-esteem and a deeper state of depression.
-Alternatively making sure to get at least 30 minutes of intentional movement each day (this does not include walking around at work, sorry!) will counterbalance these Kapha predominant qualities, giving you a new sense of both physical and mental lightness.
+The grey, cold days of the winter season and the depression that comes with it often lead to a sedentary lifestyle.
+Lack of movement will inevitably lead to increased Kapha, weight gain, fatigue, stagnation, dullness, sluggishness, low self-esteem, and a deeper state of depression.
+Alternatively, getting at least 30 minutes of intentional movement each day (this does not include walking around at work, sorry!) will counterbalance these Kapha predominant qualities, giving you a new sense of physical and mental lightness.

 This can be performed in one go or in several rounds if needed.
-For example, some days you may do 10 minutes of the sun salutations each morning, take a 10 minute brisk walk on you lunch break and another 10 minute walk after dinner.
-Some days it may be more appropriate to go the gym and perform a 30 minute session on the elliptical.
+For example, some days you may do 10 minutes of sun salutations each morning, take a 10-minute brisk walk on your lunch break, and another 10-minute walk after dinner.
+Some days it may be more appropriate to go to the gym and perform a 30-minute session on the elliptical.
 No matter what you choose on any given day, the most important factor will be consistency.
-Of course if you find yourself falling off the wagon for several days, it is not too late to jump back on!
+Of course, if you find yourself falling off the wagon for several days, it is not too late to jump back on!
 Here are some exercise options that will be more geared for Kapha and the depression that it brings.

 - Brisk walking (ideally in fresh air)